AnacondaY/no-console-webpack-plugin/README.md

-# webpack-plugin-no-console
+# no-console-webpack-plugin
-clear your console in chunks
+A webpack plugin to clear specific type of console